emqx/emqx-docs/en_US/deploy/install-macOS.md

 # macOS

-This section guides you on installing and starting EMQX on macOS with a zip file.
+This page guides you on installing and starting EMQX on macOS with a zip file.

 Supported versions: